chiragbharadwaj/ro/spec/README.md

 # Arguments to a function are either empty or non-empty.
 ARGS ::=
   |
-  | LPAREN NON-EMPTY-ARGS RPAREN
+  | NON-EMPTY-ARGS

 # A non-empty argument is either a single argument or more than one argument.
 NON-EMPTY-ARGS ::=
-  | ARG
+  | LPAREN ARG RPAREN
-  | ARG , NON-EMPTY-ARGS
+  | LPAREN ARG RPAREN NON-EMPTY-ARGS

 # A standalone argument is an identifier, with or without a special type annotation.
 ARG ::=